Tap to search

 Island Giglio – Porto St. Stefano (aprx.
 12 mi/2034 ft. - 20 km/620 m of elevation)

 The Island Giglio lies in the far south of the Tuscan Archipelago and is a true gem.
 Mountains, forests, untouched nature, crystal clear water!
 Today’s tour offers us a challenge with a great reward as we ride from Giglio Porto to the central town of Giglio Castello – surrounded by an impressive medieval town wall.
 A rapid descent takes us to the other side of the island to Giglio Campese where the local sandy beach invites us for a splash.
 A switch back serpentine leads us back to Giglio Porto.
-Enjoy the last cruise on board the Atlantis as you set sail in the direction of Porto Santo Stefano.
+Enjoy the last cruise on board as you set sail in the direction of Porto Santo Stefano.
 A celebratory evening meal in the company of fellow travelers, crew and guides offers a great atmosphere in which to enjoy the last evening together reflecting on the week.

 Porto St. Stefano